parcel-bundler/website/src/features/targets.md

 This allows modern browsers that support ES modules to download a much smaller bundle, while legacy browsers are still supported using a fallback.
 This can significantly reduce bundle sizes and improve load times by avoiding transpilation of modern JavaScript syntax like classes, arrow functions, async/await, and more.

-This happens automatically based on your browser targets, as declared in the `"browserslist"` field in your package.json.
+This happens automatically based on your browser targets, as declared in the `browserslist` field in your `package.json`.
 If no `browserslist` is declared, or all browser targets support ES modules natively, then a `nomodule` fallback will not be generated.

 ## Multiple targets

 You may have multiple targets in order to build your source code for multiple different environments simultaneously.
 For example, you could have “modern” and “legacy” targets for an app, or ES module and CommonJS targets for a library ([see below](#library-targets)).

-Targets are configured using the `targets` field in package.json.
+Targets are configured using the `targets` field in `package.json`.
 Each target has a name, specified as a key under the `targets` field, and an associated configuration object.
 For example, the `engines` field within each target can be used to customize the environment it is compiled for.

 ```json
 {